A Tragic Loss.

 Donate to Brigham and Women’s Hospital to help fund Cardiac Amyloidosis research.
-Any amount will help, and your tax deductible donation will help researchers develop a better understanding of Cardiac Amyloidosis and improve care for patients who have the disease.
-Please click the link to contribute on the Make a Gift website, then select “Other” in the Designation box in the Donation Information form, and type “Cardiac Amyloidosis“ in the box that appears below it.
-And although Kat receives no financial benefit, it would mean a lot to her if you made your donation in tribute to her mom, Anne Marie Ochab Timpf.
+Any amount will help, and your tax-deductible donation will help researchers develop a better understanding of Cardiac Amyloidosis and improve care for patients who have the disease.
+Just click this link to contribute on their “Your gift makes a difference” webpage.
+You can direct your gift to Cardiac Amyloidosis research by clearing the text box beneath “Other” in the Gift information section and typing in “Cardiac Amyloidosis.“ And although Kat receives no financial benefit, it would mean a lot to her if you made your donation in tribute to her mom, Anne Marie Ochab Timpf.

 Thank you so much for your help.